 The Eighth Circuit has specifically held that a 30-day limit for judicial review of IDEA claims is inconsistent with the policies of the IDEA.
 See, Birmingham v.
 Omaha School Dist. et al, 220 F.3d 850 (8th Cir.
 2000).
-In Birmingham, the Eighth Circuit specifically rejected application of a 30-day limit under Arkansas' Administrative Procedures Act (APA) to judicial review of IDEA claims because it would conflict with IDEA's two primary policies: (1) to provide disabled children with a free appropriate public education and (2) to encourage parents and school officials to resolve disputes cooperatively "so that the child is not needlessly deprived of the education mandated by law."
+In Birmingham, the Eighth Circuit specifically rejected application of a 30-day limit under Arkansas' Administrative Procedures Act (APA) to judicial review of IDEA claims because it would conflict with IDEA's two primary policies: (1) to provide disabled children with a free appropriate public education and to encourage parents and school officials to resolve disputes cooperatively "so that the child is not needlessly deprived of the education mandated by law."
+It applied instead the three-year period contained in Arkansas' personal injury statute of limitations.

 "Thirty days does not allow parents sufficient time to work with school officials to resolve educational disputes.
 Useful discourse that may resolve such disputes is foreclosed because parents are forced to immediately litigate."
-220 F.3d at 855. "[T]hirty days . . . is insufficient for an IDEA claim because review is de novo and may expand beyond the record."
+220 F.3d at 855. "[T]hirty days ... is insufficient for an IDEA claim because review is de novo and may expand beyond the record."
 Id.
-The Birmingham court further noted the realities of parents of a child with a disability.
-A "truncated limitations period does not take into account the realities of raising a disabled child . . . , which leaves parents limited time to prepare a lawsuit."
+The Birmingham court further noted the realities faced by parents of a child with a disability.
+A "truncated limitations period does not take into account the realities of raising a disabled child. ..., which leaves parents limited time to prepare a lawsuit."
 In rejecting the Arkansas APA 30-day limit, the Eighth Circuit applied a three-year statute of limitations applicable to Arkansas general personal injury claims.
 "A three year statute of limitations encourages parents to work with school officials to resolve disputes over the disabled child's education.
 It also allows parents time to prepare a federal lawsuit, and account for the time constraints faced by parents of disabled children."
 220 F.3d at 856.

+Page 2 - Ms. Marcia Harding

-If you believe that Birmingham does not apply to Neb.
-Stat. §79-1167(2) & Rule 55,009.02, please provide for our review a detailed explanation no later than 10 days from the date of this letter.
-Otherwise, please revise Neb.
-Stat. §79-1167(2) & Rule 55,009.02 to delete the applicability of a 30-day limit to filing civil actions under the IDEA in Nebraska.
-Kindly resubmit these Nebraska Part B eligibility documents to OSEP for approval and also confirm in writing to OSEP the methods that Nebraska will use to provide notice of the change in Nebraska's time limit to school districts and parents.
+Please delete from Arkansas' Procedural Safeguards section and any other Arkansas Part B eligibility documents the 30-day limit on filing a civil action under the IDEA in Arkansas.
+Kindly resubmit these eligibility documents to OSEP for approval and also confirm in writing to OSEP the methods that Arkansas Department of Education will use to provide notice of this time limit change to school districts and parents.
 You should provide us within 10 days the timeline for accomplishing each of these steps.